Kaiten: Second

-I-53 succeeded in launching her four Kaitens off Kossol Roads, but only two traveled any distance and none reached their targets.
+I-53 succeeded in launching her four Kaiten off Kossol Roads, but only two traveled any distance and none reached their targets.

-failed to even reach the launching areas for her Kaitens (Manus) and returned home without firing a single shot.
+failed to even reach the launching areas for her Kaiten (Manus) and returned home without firing a single shot.

 launched all four Kaiten off Apra Harbor, of which one exploded immediately after launch.
 Sometime after deployment, pillars of smoke were seen in the distance along their general bearing.

 Third

 The Chihaya group (千早隊) departed on 20 February 1945 for Iwo Jima.

 was sighted and hunted for over two days underwater; crew compartment carbon dioxide saturation reached 6% before she managed to escape.

 was detected and attacked by a Grumman TBF Avenger on approaching Iwo Jima on 26 February and was sunk by Mark 24 Mines with the loss of all 85 hands.

 was detected and attacked by on 26 February.
 After an initial hedgehog and depth charge run, a final depth charge run was commenced and shortly after small explosions and bubbles were observed.
-I-370 was lost with all 84 officers and men aboard as well as all kaitens and their pilots.
+I-370 was lost with all 84 officers and men aboard as well as all Kaiten and their pilots.